EQAR/deqar-docs/docs/report_data.md

 ## Report Identifier

 Each uploaded report is assigned a unique DEQAR report ID.
-The identifiers of the reports uploaded in each batch are automatically sent back to the agency via email tied to the username.
+The identifiers of new reports uploaded are shown in the DEQAR admin interface.
+When using the Submission API, the identifiers are also included in the response object and automatically sent back to the agency via the email tied to the username.

 Each report can be identified using an agency's local identifiers or through DEQAR report IDs.
-It is recommended that agencies submit local report identifiers with every submission object (see [Report and Programme Identifiers](architecture_data_model.md#report-and-programme-identifiers)).
+It is recommended that agencies submit a local report identifier for every report (see [Report Identifiers](architecture_data_model.md#report-identifiers)).

 * DEQAR Report ID (<code>report_id</code>; not required; string)
   A report identifier must be used when submitting updates to an existing report in CSV or JSON.
 This may be used to submit updates to existing reports or to promote synchronisation with an agency's local system.